ITDiscovery/SST39SF0X0-Programmer/README.md

 * **Jumper Wires**: A good quality set is essential.
 * **Two 0.1µF Ceramic Capacitors**: For power decoupling.

+  Note: I tried initially to use a AVR128DA64, but timing and jitter created too many issues.

 ---
 ## Wiring Diagram